SU-NCS/Intro_to_programming/environment-setup.md

 `}`

-If you are using Windows and want to use "Git Bash" in for the VS Code terminal add the following to your User Settings:
+Make "Git Bash" the default command line in VS Code terminal by adding the following to your User Settings:

 `"terminal.integrated.shell.windows": "C:\\Program Files\\Git\\bin\\bash.exe"`

 ###